akmed772/dosvax/README.md

 This is an emulator that reproduces the AX specification personal computer commonly called the Japanese PC/AT compatible machine.
 It is a folk of DOSBox, and is possible to run IBM PC software and DOS/V, but the goal is to run applications developed for AX machines.
 Please prepare the Japanese MS-DOS for AX.
 The BIOS ROM is not required, but you need to make Japanese FONTX2 font files to display Japanese characters.

-Also, it experimentally implements the PS/55 text mode emulation equivalent to the IBM Japan PS/55 model 5550-S/T/V.
+Also, it experimentally implements the PS/55 text mode emulation equivalent to the IBM Japan PS/55 model 5550-S/T/V. (PS/55 was developed aside from the AX, so there is no compatibility in architectures.)

 ### Features (AX)